Senator PATRICK J. DIEGNAN, JR.

 CURRENT VERSION OF TEXT

-An Act concerning sales of tobacco and vapor products and supplementing Title 2A of the New Jersey Statutes.
+An Act concerning homeowners insurance and supplementing Title 17 of the Revised Statutes.

 Be It Enacted by the Senate and General Assembly of the State of New Jersey:

 “Commissioner” means the Commissioner of Banking and Insurance.

 “Homeowners insurance” means “homeowners insurance” as defined by section 1 of P.L.2009, c.409 (C.17:36-5.33).

 2. An insurer authorized to transact the business of homeowners insurance in this State shall not exclude coverage in a homeowners insurance policy for loss or damage caused by a peril insured against under the terms of the policy on the grounds that the loss or damage occurred concurrently or in any sequence with a peril not insured against under the terms of the policy.
 Any such provision to exclude coverage shall be void and unenforceable.